FIVE THINGS TO KNOW BEFORE BUYING OR SELLING A BUSINESS

 Following are some practical observations about buying or selling a business that every business owner should know before venturing into this often unfamiliar territory.

-First, Run the Numbers.
-For example, because the tax liabilities of two likely sales structures vary widely, with one structure risking a double tax.
-For another example, conditioning payments on certain events could increase the tax rate on them significantly.
+Step One: Run the Numbers.
+Tax liabilities vary widely.
+For example, one deal structure can risk a double tax.
+And tying payments to certain circumstances could increase the tax rate on them significantly.

-“It’s Not Signed ‘Til It’s Signed”.
-At the beginning of sale talks, papers fly, chief among them “letters of intent” or “term sheets”.
+“It’s Not Signed Until It’s Signed”.
+The first document to be agreed upon between buyer and seller is a “letter of intent” or a “term sheet”.
 They should be expressly nonbinding and serve only to align the parties on basic deal structure and terms.
-The binding deal should come only in a complete purchase agreement including all attachments.
+A binding deal should come only in a complete purchase agreement including all attachments.

 Buyer Beware.
 Just like buying a house or car, the law favors those who conduct a careful, thorough “due diligence” exam before buying a business.

-Power of the Pen.
+Don’t be Penny Wise and Pound Foolish.
 Deal etiquette is for buyers to draft all purchase documents and sellers to draft all debt documents (like notes and security agreements).
-Buyers sometimes let sellers draft purchase documents, however, only to learn that the fees saved are far outweighed by unfavorable language that cannot be dislodged.
+Buyers sometimes, in an effort to save fees, let sellers draft purchase documents, only to learn that the fees saved are far outweighed by unfavorable language that cannot be dislodged.

-Wheat from Chaff.
+Separating the Good from the Bad.
 Fundamentally, acquisitions take the form of either a stock sale or an asset sale.
-The seller receives either cash or stock, or some combination.
-If you don’t carefully select the structure, you could end up with a surprise, for example, on who ends up with hidden liabilities.
-The above is just a sampling and not a complete list, as there are other points to consider.
+A seller receives either cash or stock, or some combination.
+If you don’t carefully select the structure, you could end up with a surprise, for example, in who ends up with hidden liabilities.

 The above is just a sampling and not a complete list, as there are other points to consider.